-The population in each of the three northern territories (Yukon, Northwest Territories and Nunavut) is excluded from the regular on-going LFS.
-Historically, there have been serious challenges with regards to contacting and interviewing potential respondents in the north, with many of them living in remote locations not easily accessible to LFS interviewers given the short data collection period each month, and the large effort and cost associated with travelling to potential selected dwellings.
-In recent years, advancements in technology and telephone interviewing practices have increased the feasibility of successfully conducting a survey in the north.
-As a result, there are extended pilot projects currently being conducted in each of the three territories.
-Difficulties still exist with respect to reaching many small communities in the territories, and as a result even within the pilot projects there are significant areas of the territories that are excluded.
-As well, since the sample design, rotation pattern and reliability criteria are different from those in the ten provinces, estimates for the territories are not included with the estimates for the ten provinces, but rather they are calculated and reported separately as a part of each of the pilot projects.
+Why the territories are excluded from the national total

+The Labour Force Surveys conducted in the North are extended pilot projects.
+Difficulties exist with respect to reaching small communities in the territories, and as a result even within the pilot projects there are areas of the territories that are excluded.
+As well, since the sample design, rotation pattern and reliability criteria are different from those in the ten provinces, estimates for the territories are not included with the provincial totals, but rather they are calculated and reported separately as a part of each of the extended projects.